 Use lukewarm water

 Please, don’t use hot water on your cat.
 Fill your tub or small basin with a few inches of lukewarm water.
 Wet your cat from the shoulders to the tail.
 Follow the instructions on the cat shampoo bottle regarding the amount of shampoo to use, and lather your cat’s coat thoroughly.
 Rinse using the gentle spray nozzle or plastic pitcher.

 If you must clean your cat’s face, use a damp cloth to gently wipe their ears, eyes, and nose.
 Plain water will probably suffice for your cat’s face, or use a very diluted cat shampoo.

 Wrap it up

-Make sure all shampoo residue has been rinsed from your cat’s fur, as leaving it on can dry out your cat’s skin or irritate her stomach if she licks it off while grooming herself.
-Once you’ve confirmed she’s shampoo-free, wrap her in a warm towel and rub her fur as much as she’ll allow.
+Make sure all shampoo residue has been rinsed from your cat’s fur, as leaving it on can dry out your cat’s skin or irritate their stomach if they lick it off while grooming.
+Once you’ve confirmed your cat is shampoo-free, wrap them in a warm towel and rub their fur as much as they’ll allow.
 If your cat tolerates noise, you can use a blow-dryer on low heat to speed up the process.

 There’s no one secret for how to give a cat a bath.
 If all else fails, you can take your cat to a professional pet groomer or pet care clinic for a bath.
 Cats will often become much more docile at the hands of a stranger in a strange environment.